ruilagarto-dev/Del-Tool-CLI/README.md

 ## 🎯 Why did I create this script?

-On Ubuntu WSL, I was always using the command `rm -rf {name}`.
-To avoid repeating this command manually and to have clearer and more specific error messages, I created this simple and straightforward script to make the process easier and safer.
+I was always using the command `rm -rf {name}`.
+To avoid repeating this command manually and to have clearer, I created this simple and straightforward script to make the process easier and safer.

 ## 📂 Contents